 Also, keep in mind that although you take the elevator up to the tower, you’ll most likely be taking the stairs to get back down (unless you absolutely feel you can’t handle the 400+ stairs; then you can probably take the elevator back down too).
 The stairs are narrow and windy, so for the sake of everyone, don’t bring big bags with you, including backpacks.
-Although the website says you are expected to check your bags, some people still had their backpacks on, and if they’re stopping to take photos on the stairs, it’s near impossible to squeeze past them.
+Although the website says you need to check your bags, some people still had their backpacks on.
+And if they’re stopping to take photos on the stairs, it’s near impossible to squeeze past them.

 For photos of how the church looks now, check out the official website.
 They even have a virtual visit which is nicely done: Sagrada Familia Virtual Tour

-The church is still under construction, and is expected to be completed in 2026, in time for the 100th Anniversary of Gaudi’s death.
+The church is still under construction, but should be completed in 2026 – in time for the 100th Anniversary of Gaudi’s death.